 The Pyramid shale can be traced throughout the Nopah Range.
 While fossil-prospecting outside the boundaries of the Nopah Wilderness, simply watch for the greenish shales and maroon siltstones sandwiched between two massive layers of bluish limestone.
 Fossil prospectors here will likely observe numerous trenches in the Pyramid shales all along the Nopah Range, where it is permissible for amateurs to collect.

-For the past 10 years or so, trilobite specialist Ed Fowler has been studying a key section of the Carrara Formation in the Nopah Range, a specific site that Fowler wrote, in a guide book to the various Cambrian stratotypes in the Great Basin, yields--and this is a direct quote-- "not uncommon" perfect trilobite specimens.
+For the past numbe of years, a noted trilobite specialist has been studying a key section of the Carrara Formation in the Nopah Range, a specific site that the paleontologist wrote, in a guide book to the various Cambrian stratotypes in the Great Basin, yields--and this is a direct quote-- "not uncommon" perfect trilobite specimens.
 A recent examination of that locality, which lies at the top of the proposed Dyeran Stage of the Lower Cambrian Waucoban Series in Carrara Formation Members older than the Pyramid Shale (Gold Ace Limestone, plus the Echo Shale and Eagle Mountain Shale Members undifferentiated), proved conclusively to this writer, at least, that that specific stratigraphic section contains trilobites of no greater excellence of preservation, or even abundance, than at the fossil site mentioned here--the specimens are still virtually one-hundred percent fragmental at Fowler's study site, though one must suppose that if one could dedicate hundreds of man-hours to splitting shale there, one might turn up a stray perfect trilobite or two, eventually.
 Indeed, the Fowler section turned out to be a major disappointment.
 Of course, this statement will only serve to further drive the curiosity of many a fossil seeker, who will strive to track down this particular locality to dertermine on his/her own whether trilobites preserved there are in a better grade of preservation: be forewarned, though: you'll just have to trust the writer on this one.